-Although WhatsApp doesn’t have any of the fancy buttons and carousels of web or Messenger bots, you can still have fun with content formats and use videos and images to help your cause.
+Although WhatsApp doesn’t have any of the fancy buttons and carousels of web or Facebook Messenger chatbots, you can still have fun with content formats and use videos and images to help your cause.

 Of the options available, I chose YouTube and just copy-pasted the link of the video I want my bot to share.

 Then I added a simple prompt asking the participants to watch the video before proceeding to answer the rest of the questions.